dijasila/GPAW/doc/devel/debugging.rst

 C debugging
 ===========

-First of all, the C-extension should be compiled with the *-g* flag in order to get the debug information into the library.
+First, the C-extension should be compiled with the *-g* flag in order to get the debug information into the library.
 Also, the optimizations should be switched off which could be done in :ref:`siteconfig.py <siteconfig>` as::